floriancheraud/personal_website/README.md

 # personal_website

-This website display a color depending on the position of the sun relative to Paris (where I work).
-It goes from 0,0,0 at the middle of the night to 255,255,255 at midday.
-It features a full page link to my blog, platform-0.com.
+This website changes its background color based on the time of day in Paris, where I work.
+At midnight, the color is black (0,0,0), and at noon, it's white (255,255,255).
+There's also a full-page link to my blog, platform-0.com.